DecisionsDev/decisions-on-spark/bai-loan-validation-spark-runner/README.md

 # A Business Automation Insights enabled loan processing on Apache Spark
-This sample derives from the simple loan validation.
-It augments it by emitting decision events through the Business Automation Insights capability.
+This sample derives from the simple loan validation by adding an emission of decision events through the Business Automation Insights capability.
 The motivation is to automate at scale your decisions in Spark while sending through Kafka all decision traces for an ootb monitoring based on ELK, Flink and Kibana.

 This folder contains the source code to execute the ODM loan validation sample in an Apache Spark cluster with BAI emission.